 - 3 Preventing other people from accessing my Gmail account

-- 4 How else can I tell if I’ve been hacked?
+- 4 How else can I tell if my Gmail account has been hacked?

 - 5 Making sure my email is secure remotely